Breast Augmentation Revision in Rancho Cucamonga

 The way we approach your revision will depend on your individual needs and reasons for the revision.
 Breast implant removal or exchange is a relatively simple process that requires about 1 hour of operating time.
 A more complex revision surgery that requires grafting can take up to three hours or more.

 Our surgeons are often able to use your original breast augmentation incisions to access and replace each implant.
 The most significant concern with breast implant removal is the potential for an unsatisfactory aesthetic outcome.
 Fortunately, there are techniques (such as breast lift surgery) that can address these concerns and provide a better aesthetic result.

 Drs.
-Haiavy, Tower, and Florin will discuss your individual surgical protocol with you during consultation and your pre-op appointment.
+Haiavy and Tower will discuss your individual surgical protocol with you during consultation and your pre-op appointment.
 They’ll make recommendations based on a number of factors, including:

 - How much natural breast tissue you have

 - What type of breast implants were used in your original breast augmentation

 - The integrity of your skin

 - How many breast surgeries you’ve already had